AyushDiyundi/The-Maze/README.md

 ## Contributions
 We welcome contributions to the Maze Runner game.
 Please read `CONTRIBUTING.md` for guidelines on how to submit issues and pull requests.

-## License
-Maze Runner is open-sourced under the MIT license.
-See `LICENSE` for more information.